nsundbaum/stopwatch/README.md

 # Stopwatch
 Stopwatch is a StatsD-like library for logging and aggregating metrics implemented in Python.
 However, instead of sending metrics across the network to a central server, it simply logs each metric locally to file, one line per logged metric event.
-This file can then be parsed to get an aggregated view of logged metrics.
+This file can then be parsed to get an aggregated report of logged metrics.

-It is intended to be used in scenarios where a full-blown StatsD (or similar) stack would be overkill, for example when the amount of web servers is small.
+Stopwatch is intended to be used in scenarios where a full-blown StatsD (or similar) stack would be overkill, for example when the amount of web servers is small.

 Stopwatch comes with two parts.
 One API for logging metrics to file and one parser to parse such files in